Vaesea/SPConcept/README.md

 # Temporary Title
-This is no longer gonna be "PepperTux" this is gonna be a concept for VDAB: Steel Paperclip
+This is a concept for VS Dave And Bambi: Steel Paperclip Edition.
+Temporary Title is not it's title.

-Currently, everything in the assets folder is from SuperTux except the music.

-The SuperTux things will be replaced!

 ## How To Compile
 These are the versions of the things I use.
 You may be able to install later or earlier versions of these, however, I wouldn't recommend it